arosspope/b11-hackathon/README.md

 # UTS Building 11 Hackathon
-A random collection of scripts that interact with the IoT sensors within UTS' Engineering building.
+A random collection of scripts that interact with IoT sensors in building 11.